-PowerPlay first detects the "noisy" features, i.e., those that contain significant power fluctuations.
-These features are detected, labeled, and filtered from the home's power data as described in §4.2.
-Detection and filtering of "noisy" features first enables PowerPlay to more easily and accurately detect the remaining features, as the residual filtered data has less noise after filtering.
-After filtering, PowerPlay applies the remaining basic feature detectors (e.g., spikes, growth/decays, and steps) to identify and label those features in the data.
-Finally, PowerPlay runs the cycle feature detector over the list of labeled features to identify repeating patterns of features - the cycle feature detector is unique in that its input is a set of labeled features rather than raw time-series data, and as such is run last.
+PowerPlay prioritizes detecting the "noisy" features (those containing significant power fluctuations) to filter them before detecting less pronounced features.
+These noisy features are detected, labeled, and filtered from the home's power data as described in Section 4.2.
+Doing so enables PowerPlay to more easily and accurately detect the remaining features, as the residual data has less noise after filtering.
+Subsequently, PowerPlay applies the remaining basic feature detectors (e.g., spikes, growth/decays, and steps) to identify and label those features in the data.
+Finally, PowerPlay runs the cycle feature detector over the list of labeled features to identify repeating patterns of features-the cycle feature detector is unique in that its input is a set of labeled features rather than raw time-series data, and as such is run last.

-For each desired virtual power meter (i.e., load in the tracking set), PowerPlay then examines the list of labeled, but unassigned, features found in the recent past (over a window W).
-If the identifiable features of the load are found in the window, it assigns these features to the load and declares a load match.
+For each desired virtual power meter (i.e., each load in the tracking set), PowerPlay then examines the list of labeled but unassigned features found in the recent past (over a window W).
+If the identifiable features of the load are found in the window, then it assigns these features to the load and declares a load match.
 Upon assigning features to a load, PowerPlay removes them from the list of unassigned features.
 For composite loads, the set of features (over window W) may need to occur in a certain order (or within a certain time interval) to infer a load's presence.
 Finally, whenever PowerPlay detects a load based on its features, it updates the load's inferred power usage $p_i(t)$ using the filtered feature data and the load's model, which captures the load's full power usage behavior.
+The inferred power consumption constitutes the output from the load's virtual power meter.

-Figure 3.
+Fig. 3.
 Detection of a stable oscillation feature.